 Tips for Dealing with Bloat:

 - If your dog has a bloated stomach and is pacing or trying to vomit unsuccessfully, IMMEDIATELY bring your dog to the vet.
 While this may not be a life-threatening case of GDV/Bloat, these are always a serious combination of signs.
-If your regular veterinarian isn't open, please seek immediate veterinary attention at an Animal ER (you can find one here - internal hyperlink to search function on Resources page).
+If your regular veterinarian isn't open, please seek immediate veterinary attention at an Animal ER.
 After your dog has been professionally evaluated and is in more stable condition come back here to learn more.

 - No matter your dog’s age, size, or breed you need to know about the deadly conditions of stomach bloat, torsion, and GDV.